hsinyu-chen/virtual-button-box/README.md

 2. open browser at pc/phone with url http://<your.pc.local.ip>:9998 (eq: http://192.168.1.123:9998)

-3. tap "GEAR" icon to create / select witch Vjoy device you want to use with virtual-button-box
+3. tap "GEAR" icon to create / select which Vjoy device you want to use with virtual-button-box

 4. tap "Plus" icon to create new layout